msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Verify the Installation
 You can verify that you have installed Terraform correctly by opening a command line or terminal and run the command below, the version of Terraform that you installed should be shown: `terraform --version`

+### Second task

+We will now create a resource in AWS and check that it has been successfully created.

 ### Creating a resource in AWS